 Law or Gospel

-- The parable of The Good Samaritan (Luke 10) is law.
-Rather than giving us something to strive for, Jesus shared this parable to show the religious leaders how far from God they were.
+The parable of The Good Samaritan in Luke 10 is another example.
+Jesus wasn't simply giving a moral checklist for how to be better people.
+Instead, He used this story to show religious leaders how far away from God they were.

 Song: Why This Fear?